kitizz/nutmeg/README.md

 Non-Goals
 ---------
 - Replace Matplotlib, GNU Plot, Matlab's plotting
-- Output to PDF, etc (*for now*... with enough popularity, this will probable change)
+- Output to PDF, etc (*for now*... with enough popularity, this will probably change)